 DAC stands for Dubai Accreditation Department.
 DAC has the highest level of quality in line with all international standards and is widely respected in the whole region.
 In order to obtain a certification from DAC, the calibration laboratory has to meet all their stringent quality requirements.

-Validation involves checking entire set of operation including all hardware and software systems and verify that the end results are in line with actual measured values.
+Validation involves checking an entire set of operation including all hardware and software systems and verify that the end results are in line with actual measured values.

 This involves writing a protocol for each specific equipment to be tested and will involve detailed testing methodology.
 Validation is carried out for equipment such as: